 Getting a rate and locking it in.

-This is particularly important for fixed interest rates, when rates are moving up; some lenders allow the rates can be fixed on the day of approval by paying a premium of say 0.15% of the loan.
+This is particularly important for fixed interest rates, when rates are moving up; some lenders allow the rates to be fixed on the day of approval by paying a premium of, say, 0.15% of the loan.
 Otherwise the rate is fixed on the day of settlement.

 Cooling off period

-It is generally 5 days from exchange in NSW, although you may have done your due diligence you may have overlooked some aspect of your purchase.
+It is generally 5 days from exchange in NSW, although you may have got your professional experts to check and performed due diligence you may have overlooked some aspect of your purchase.
 Worse still that nearby property is to be developed into some commercial service provider which will bring both heavy traffic and pedestrians in to the street/area.

 It always a good idea to talk to neighbors and council to find out what is planned for in the area.
 You may decide to cut your losses and cancel the deal in the five days.

 The agent generally holds the deposit in his trust a/c on exchange of contract, this may be 42 days in NSW or more depending on any delays.
 You can insist that the funds be held in a fixed deposit.
 So that interest is shared between you and the vendor.
 Bear in mind that deposit is generally 10 % of the price of the property but you can negotiate a lower amount such as 5 %.